neilgee/genesischild-mobile-first/readme.md

 - Shortcode enabled in widget areas
 - 'Read More' link is enabled on post excerpts
 - HTML Tags and Attributes is removed from comments
-- The font 'Open Sans' is enqueued from Google Fonts in *includes/scripts-styles.php*
+- The font 'Open Sans' is _not_ enqueued from Google Fonts in *includes/scripts-styles.php*
+- System font stack is the default font in style.css
 - Author name removed in Post Meta for posts
+- Meta has default icon styling with Dashicons
 - SVG support for image uploads
 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
 - Genesis Theme defaults now in */includes*
 - Generic landing page added
+- Flexbox sticky footer added on site container with IE10/11 support

 ###Modular Approach
 At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.